chaturay/serverless-artillery/README.md

 The flag `--raw` is unsupported in `slsart invoke` command because, while arbitrary functions can accept strings, a string does not comprise a valid artillery script.

 ### Providing a data store to view the results of your performance test
-- If your script specifies a small load that can be generated by single invocation of [load generating lambda function](#load-generating-lambda-function-on-aws) then the results are reported back at the end of `slsart invoke` command.
+- If your script specifies a small load that can be generated by single invocation of [load generator Lambda function](#load-generator-lambda-function-on-aws) then the results are reported back at the end of `slsart invoke` command.
 - Otherwise, the volume of load results can be such that it cannot pass back to the original requestor.
 - You are responsible for sending the results (usually via a plugin) to a data store for later review and/or analysis.
 See the [available plugins](#related-tools-and-plugins) that can be used.